“She Wouldn’t Take Off Her Boots”

 The Monument is North Carolina’s first Women’s Holocaust memorial.
 This original sculpture by artist Victoria Milstein honors the strength and resilience of all women.
 It is beautifully situated in Greensboro’s LeBauer Park, becoming a “place-making” community experience for all.

 The monument is named in honor of Eva Weiner and Sofia Guralnik, the brave women who saved their children, Shelly Weiner and Raya Kizhnerman, by hiding them in Nazi-occupied Poland for almost two years.
-Shelly, now a resident of Greensboro, has graciously contributed the lead gift that has enabled this project to proceed.
+Shelly, now a resident of Greensboro, graciously contributed the lead gift that enabled the project to proceed.

 AN INTERDISCIPLINARY WAY OF LEARNING THROUGH